Meeting Spaces | Rates | Recreation

-Bluestone’s main campus has 15 cabins and 2 lodges with a total of 180 beds available to user groups.
+Bluestone’s main campus has 14 cabins and 2 lodges with a total of 185 beds available to user groups.
 Cabins are divided into two sides.
-Each side has a bathroom, heater, and six beds (three upper and three lower twin size bunks).
+12 Regular Standard Cabins have a bathroom, heater, and six beds (three upper and three lower twin size bunks).
+Two others have one side that has been enhanced with a queen size bed and other amenities.
 These comfortably rustic accommodations are ideal for two average size families, or they can be assigned as male or female cabins.

 Bluestone does not provide bedding or linen services, though we do keep a limited supply of sheets, pillow cases, and blankets on hand for those who forget.

-The space is now a small group meeting area and/or a single family lodging accommodation that can sleep 6.
+This space is a small group meeting area and/or single family lodging that can sleep up to six people.
 The bathroom has one shower unit, one commode and wash basin.
 The bedroom has one queen bed and there are two sets of bunk beds in the main living area.
 There is also a large stone fireplace with a hearth and a wood burning stove.

 Both of these cabins have one side that can be locked-off from the other half of the cabin for more privacy and comfort.
 The lock-off sections each have a queen size bed and a bunk bed, and they are ideal for one or two persons but can also accommodate a family of four.
 The “regular” sides each have one twin bed and two sets of bunk beds.
 Standard Cabin Lodging rates will apply only if the lock-off side is not used.